Phone-GWP-group

 Studies have suggested that teenagers and those in their 30s prefer purple packaging.
 Black packaging typically appeals to younger people, whereas children lean towards blues and greens.

 Most men prefer blue packaging, although green and black are also good options for masculine brands.
-Purple, red, and green (as well as – you guessed it – blue) are common choices for brands and packaging targeting females.
+Purple, red, green, and blue are common choices for brands and packaging targeting females.

 Use colours to invoke emotions